What is Variable Costing Income Statement?

 Hence, we found that net operating income with variable costing income principle.

-Normal Income vs Variable Costing Income Statement
+Normal Income vs. Variable Costing Income Statement

-Under both variable costing income statements and a normal statement, the net profit or loss will be the same.
+Under both statements, the net profit or loss will be the same.

-- Tax law of many countries uses other method statements like absorption costing.
+• The tax law of many countries uses other method statements like absorption costing.

 This has been a guide to Variable Costing Income Statement.
-Here we discuss steps to prepare the variable costing income statement along with practical examples and also its advantages and disadvantages.
+Here we discuss steps to prepare the variable costing income statement along with practical examples and its advantages and disadvantages.
 You may learn more about Accounting from the following articles –